zarf-dev/zarf/examples/minio/README.md

 import ExampleYAML from "@site/src/components/ExampleYAML";

-# Remote Manifests
+# Minio

-This example shows how you to specify remote resources in a component's `manifests`.
+This example shows a simple deployment of minio.

 ## `zarf.yaml` {#zarf.yaml}